Shreshth-Srivastava/Synapse/README.md

-# Employee Management System Using ReactJS
+# Synapse - An Employee Management System Using ReactJS
 ## by Shreshth Srivastava